elvanja/dealesque/doc/milestones/milestone_0.2.md

 ## Put items in Amazon cart

-Put items with the computed offer / price / merchant
+Put items with the computed offer / price / merchant Use OfferListingId for selected offer, instead of item ASIN / ID

 ## Browse Amazon items